payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 >
 > This scenario is applicable if you are PCI compliant and got the `issuer token`, `trMerchantId`, and `tokenReferenceId` and then sending the card transaction request in the form of authentication.

-For the sample request and response, refer to [Using Issuer Tokens](ref:using-issuer-tokens).
+For the sample request and response, refer to <Anchor label="Using Issuer Tokens" target="_blank" href="ref:using-issuer-tokens">Using Issuer Tokens</Anchor>.

 ## Using card tokenized with PayU